ilkkamtk/WSK/Week1/form/css/grid.md

 # CSS Grid

-CSS Grid is a powerful layout system that allows you to create complex layouts with ease.
+CSS Grid is a layout system that allows you to create complex page layouts.
 It was first introduced in 2011, and since 2017 it has been supported by all major browsers.
-It is a two-dimensional system, meaning that it can handle both columns and rows, unlike the traditional box model layout system which is one-dimensional.
+It is a two-dimensional system, meaning it can control both columns and rows, unlike traditional one-dimensional layout methods.

 ## Usage